pymc-devs/pymc.io/blog/PyMC_Past_Present_Future.md

 ### 2011-2015

-The Metropolis-Hastings and Gibbs samplers, two algorithms used to draw samples from a probability distribution, performed slowly for large or complex models.
+The Metropolis-Hastings and Gibbs samplers, two algorithms used to draw samples from an unnormalized probability model, performed slowly for large or complex models.

 The next generation of bayesian inference methods aimed to solve these problems — namely, a gradient-based MCMC or hybrid Monte Carlo.